intel-unesp-mcp/infieri2019-session1/README.md

 ## Before you start

-Please read carefully the introduction and the first section, 'KNL Architecture Overview', of the paper referenced below, which will give you an overview of the Intel Xeon Phi processor.
+Please read carefully the introduction and the first section - 'KNL Architecture Overview' - of the paper referenced below, which provides a summary of the essential features of the second-generation Intel Xeon Phi processor.

 Sodani, Avinash et. al., *Knights Landing: Second-Generation Intel Xeon Phi Product*.
 IEEE Micro.
 36. 34-46.
 10.1109/MM.2016.25.